Ready to Assist.

-The Blue Mountain College Office of Financial aid serves students, families, and the community by providing financial aid information and resources to assist students in achieving their educational goals.
+BMC's Office of Financial Aid serves students, families, and the community by providing financial aid information and resources to assist students in achieving their educational goals.
 We are committed to providing quality financial aid services to our constituents while maintaining equality and accountability in the administration of public, institutional, and private financial aid funds.

-- Completing an official application for admission to BMC.
+- Complete an official application for admission to BMC.

-- Filing a FREE Application for Federal Student Aid (FAFSA) as soon as possible after October 1 of each year.
+- File a FREE Application for Federal Student Aid (FAFSA) as soon as possible after October 1 of each year.

-- Contacting BMC's Office of Financial Aid to complete additional financial aid information.
+- Contact BMC's Office of Financial Aid to complete additional financial aid information.

-- Submitting applications for BMC scholarships through the Office of Admissions.
+- Submit applications for BMC scholarships through the Office of Admissions.

 To ensure trust in our administration of financial resources to help students fund their education, we adhere to the following code of conduct: